International Students

 Topics may include: why you are applying to study in the United States, reasons for selecting the field of study chosen, work experience relevant to your field of study, the explanation for any extended interruption in your school attendance, special interests or abilities you have, plans for further study and/or employment after completion of your first degree, family background, etc. The essay should be no longer than two pages.

-Step 7: A copy of the biography page of your passport.
+Step 7: Copy of the biography page of your passport and current F1 visa

 Document Checklist